-The article describes how an accurate transformerless over and under voltage cut out circuit can be made at home for protecting the domestic appliances from sudden dangerous high and low voltage influxes.
+The article describes 3 accurate automatic over and under voltage cut out circuits can be made at home for protecting the domestic appliances from sudden dangerous high and low voltage influxes.

 The circuit also provides visual indications of the respective voltage levels during any instant.